 For French doors or patio doors, thermal curtains are a good idea to keep your room cosy and warm.
 A stiffer curtain fabric will create an elegant drape, however, lighter voile curtains are ideal for teaming with blinds at windows that require a little extra privacy.

 Alternatively, shutter blinds are a stylish selection with a continental feel.
 They’re available in many contemporary shades and materials to suit your scheme and similarly to blinds and curtains, can be made to measure to fit your windows.
+Read on to discover the ideal design for your latest DIY and decorating project.

-3. Use a cafe curtain
+5. Use a cafe-style curtain

 A dainty cafe curtain or half curtain is the perfect solution for a kitchen window.
 A voile fabric in a pretty print to coordinate with your kitchen scheme like this feather print fabric is ideal.
 This style of window dressing still lets in plenty of light but provides a little privacy if your kitchen window is at the front of the house where passers by may be able to look in.
 Cafe rods that fit easily into the window recess can be picked up for just a few pounds.